alifirhas/cmdk-revision/src/520-535/521-The-battle-of-authority-and-power.md

 Auriel couldn't feel what Imperius felt just now, and asked curiously, "Is it really that scary?"

 "Trust me!
 Feeling of death is more heartwarming than that!"
 Imperius said as he ignited the holy flame again.
 After leaving the absolute zero space, the holy flame on his body also turned the frost on his armor.
 Dispersed, but after the black ice crystals fell off, Imperius noticed that his armor had been damaged.
-Under the extreme cold, even if it was forged in the high-level heaven holy light forge, The incomparably sturdy Archangel armor also had numerous tiny cracks, and these cracks were almost all over the body.
+Under the extreme cold, even if it was forged in the High Heaven holy light forge, The incomparably sturdy Archangel armor also had numerous tiny cracks, and these cracks were almost all over the body.

 Fortunately, using the power of authority, Imperius can draw endless magic to repair the armor, it just takes a little time.